Table of Contents

 This article will outline what Redis database monitoring is and how to set up a Redis database monitoring system with MetricFire.
 Then we’ll show what the final graphs and dashboards look like when displayed on Grafana.
-We will be using MetricFire’s hosted Prometheus and Grafana to power the monitoring, and we'll use a simulated Redis DB to generate the data for the Grafana dashboards.
+We will be using Prometheus and Grafana to power the monitoring, and we'll use a simulated Redis DB to generate the data for the Grafana dashboards.

-A Redis Database is an in-memory Data Structure Store which organizes data into key-value pairs which can be used as a database, cache, or message broker.
+A Redis Database is an in-memory Data Structure Store that organizes data into key-value pairs which can be used as a database, cache, or message broker.
 Redis DB is open-source, and there are various hosted services offered.
 A Redis data structure is efficient both in terms of performance and ease of use.
-Redis DBs are usually used for data that needs to be retrieved quickly, such as a password that is connected to a single username, or for data that is transient and can be deleted shortly afterwards.
+Redis DBs are usually used for data that needs to be retrieved quickly, such as a password that is connected to a single username, or for data that is transient and can be deleted shortly afterward.
 The simple command-line interface reduces developmental effort and the in-memory component reduces latency and increases throughput.

-A Redis cluster is an implementation of Redis DB that allows data to be automatically sharded across multiple Redis nodes.
+A Redis cluster is an implementation of Redis DB that allows data to be automatically shared across multiple Redis nodes.
 Clusters also provide a level of redundancy and availability during partitioning, meaning data can be communicated/transmitted when a node is recovering or failing.
 Redis Clusters also run on a master-slave model which protects data in the event of a “master” node failure.

 Each Redis cluster has a metrics_exporter component that listens on port 8070, and acts as a Prometheus endpoint from which Prometheus can get metrics.
 Monitoring Redis metrics with Prometheus causes little to no load to the database.
 Redis will push the required metrics to the Prometheus endpoint where users can scrape Prometheus for the available Redis metrics, avoiding scraping Redis each time a metric is queried.
 You can monitor the total number of keys in a Redis cluster, the current number of commands processed, memory usage, and total Redis connections.
 In addition, you can monitor cluster-wide data, individual node data, or single database data.

 If you are using hosted Prometheus by MetricFire, it works in exactly the same way.
-MetricFire scrapes the Redis DB endpoint for metrics information, and displays it automatically in the Grafana dashboard.
+MetricFire scrapes the Redis DB endpoint for metrics information and displays it automatically in the Grafana dashboard.

 a.
 Install Prometheus and Redis in MetricFire UI